 Cranberry Sauce (With a Secret Ingredient)

-My family rarely eats breakfast on the big day because we want to save room, not just for the main event, but also for the cheeseboard and array of dips that proceed it.
-This year, I plan to make this keto-friendly cranberry salsa by Brilliantly Keto that combines jalapeno, lime, green onions, cilantro, and cumin.
-It can be served over cream cheese, stuffed inside meat or—as the author points out—eaten with a spoon.
-It’s that good.
+If your family rarely eats breakfast on the big day because you want to save room, not just for the main event, but also for the cheeseboard and array of dips that precede it, you'll love this salsa by Brilliantly Keto.

 Cranberry Pecan Goat Cheese Sweet Potato Bites

-These bite-sized morsels from the Recipe Runner are perfect for tiding guests over as you wait for the turkey to come out of the oven.
-Plus, they’re gluten-free, which makes them a tasty option for anyone with dietary restrictions.
+These bite-sized morsels from Recipe Runner are perfect for tiding guests over as you wait for the turkey to finish in the oven.
+Plus, charming hors d'oeuvres are gluten-free, making them a tasty option for anyone with dietary restrictions.

 Make a big batch and serve it in a punch bowl with a few lime slices and fresh cranberries bobbing on the surface.

 Honey Roasted Butternut Squash with Cranberries and Feta

 This Peas and Crayons side dish is a refreshingly simple—and healthy—addition to any smorgasbord.
 Balance out the sweetness of the honey and butternut squash with the tart taste of fresh cranberries.
 If you want to embrace your sweet tooth, opt for dried cranberries instead.